leokruglikov/leokruglikov.github.io/content/post/groups.md

 are associated to groups, which then are associated to matrices.
 > Thus, the idea of representation
 > theory to associate every element of a group to a matrix of any size.
-> In addition to that, we want the association to be a homomorphism.
+> In addition to that, we want this association to be a homomorphism.

 $$
 (G, \circ) \equiv \{e, g_1, g_2, ..., g_N\} \xrightarrow{\text{Mapping (homomorphism)}}